-Whatever it may be, the faravahar turned into one of the most well-known symbols of pre-Islamic Persia and Zoroastrianism, used by both nostalgic nationalists and religious Zoroastrians to express their identity and history.
-The Pahlavi dynasty, for example, were known to include the faravahar in public imagery in Iran as well as in their own coat of arms.
-Although the famous Lion and Sun symbol was—by decree—removed from public spaces and government organizations after the 1979 Revolution, the faravahar was tolerated to a certain extent, allowing it to be formed into a national symbol for Iran by Zoroastrian and non-Zoroastrian users, exceeding its significance beyond religion.
+Whatever it may be, the faravahar turned into one of the most well-known symbols of pre-Islamic Persia and Zoroastrianism, used by both nostalgic nationalists and religious Zoroastrians to express their identity and history today.
+The Iranian Pahlavi dynasty, for example, were known to include the faravahar in public imagery in Iran as well as in their own coat of arms.
+Although the famous Lion and Sun symbol was, by decree, removed from public spaces and government organizations after the 1979 Islamic Revolution, the faravahar was actually tolerated to a certain extent, allowing it to be formed into a national symbol for Iran by Zoroastrian and non-Zoroastrian users, exceeding its significance beyond religion.